 ALPS Mountaineering Desert Pine -20

 A warm, but heavy, bag at an amazing price.
 Warmth…

 Source: bought it new

 Price Paid: $45 during a sale offered to Scout units

 A warm, but heavy, bag at an amazing price.

 - Heavy 6+ pounds

 - Temperature rating might be inaccurate

-Warmth (and conditions): This bag is rated for -20 and I've used it twice, once in the teens and once in the twenties, both times under the stars on my porch.
+This bag is rated for -20° and I've used it several times, once in the teens and several times in the twenties, every time under the stars either in an open field or on my porch.
 I slept on a 2" self-inflatable air-mat and wore Polartec Powerdry expedition-weight base layer top and bottom, a Polartec Thermal Pro fleece jacket, a merino wool gaiter, a knit acrylic hat, thin acrylic gloves, and heavy wool socks.
 I didn't notice any drafts either time.

 The first time, the temperature started around the 20s and the low was 16°F with windchill bringing it down to single digits.
 It wasn't snowing, but a lot of snow was blowing around.
 I went to sleep comfortable, though in the morning, I woke up cold curled up near the foot of the bag with snow in the bag's opening.
 I took my temperature when I woke up and found it to be about 95°F, a bit low.
 I would take another layer if using the bag in similar weather again.